 All engagements have a disadvantage, unless you are a creature with the ability to breathe underwater or a mech with programming that allows specifically for such engagements.
 While fully immersed, all creatures and mechs are immune to fire damage, and are vulnerable to electrical damage if partially immersed, or at least 25% covered.
 Creatures inside of mechs are not immune to fire damage if the fire occurs inside the mech, such as the cockpit or holding areas.
 Creatures are unaffected by electrical damage to a mech while inside the mech, even if the mech is fully immersed.

 You can use an action to manipulate an object.
 Such activities would include opening, lifting, pushing, pulling, breaking, or turning.
 The SM will provide guidance on what type of object manipulation would require the full use of an action.

 All combatants have a movement speed.
-Mechs cover a lot more ground than a creature.
-The speed for mechs is measured in hexes (1 hex equals 15 feet).
+Machines generally cover a lot more ground than a creature.
+The speed for mechs and larger machines is measured in hexes.
+1 hex equals 15 feet.
 All mechs start with a base speed of 25 hexes, with the exception of Gargantuan-sized models.
 Gargantuan mechs have a base speed of 35 hexes.
 The speed for a creature is measured in feet.
 A creature that is small, medium, large, and extra large in size, moves in intervals of 5 feet during combat.
 Creatures that are giant or behemoth in size move in intervals of 10 feet during combat.
 The base speed for creatures depend on the race.
 On your turn you can move your entire movement/total speed.
 You can divide movement into parts so that actions can be taken between movements on a single turn.
 For example, if your speed is 40, then your combatant can move 20 hexes or feet, engage, and then move another 20 hexes or feet.

 If a creature was to achieve flight, the means by which they would do so would be detailed by the granting authority, such as a specialty or a mad scientist.
 Generally speaking, however, the rules for moving through the air are the same for moving on the ground.
 The creature would be given a flying speed and would only be able to move that distance with each turn.
 A creature can divide their flying speed and walking speed, and difficult terrain in the air, such as a hurricane, would have the same effect as difficult terrain on the ground.